 Vampire: The Eternal Struggle — originally known as Jyhad, but changed to distance the game from the Islamic term "Jihad" — is a Collectible Card Game initially published by Wizards of the Coast and designed by Richard Garfield of Magic: The Gathering fame, released in 1994.
-Based on Vampire: The Masquerade, the player plays a Methuselah; not getting involved personally but rather directing their (perhaps unknowing) pawns, they must get rid of the other players by destroying their influence and their pawns.White Wolf took over the development of the game in 2000, after it was dropped by Wizards.
-Notably, after the Time of Judgement had passed and wiped out the rest of the Old World of Darkness in 2004, the game continued and was the only product of the old World still ongoing; alas, the game did finally end in September 2010.
+Based on Vampire: The Masquerade, players assume the roles of Methuselahs, powerful vampires who are thousands of years old; while not being able to get involved personally, they direct their unwitting vampire minions to get rid of the other players by destroying their influence by "bleeding" the methuselah's "pool".

 Vampire: The Eternal Struggle provides examples of:

 - Arms Dealer: One of the cards is named this.
 While in play, the Arms Dealer can take an action to allow the player to search his deck and place a weapon into his hand.
 Thus, while the player still has to pay for weapons, he can readily have an arsenal available to him.